 This course is a study of the aesthetic considerations and functional operation of equipment used in multitrack mixdown of digital master recordings in a digital audio workstation environment.
 Special emphasis is placed on critical listening and aesthetic consideration of balances.
 Topics covered include common DAW procedures and protocol, data management, use of a virtual console, use of a control surface, signal flow, editing, and digital signal processing (plug-ins).
 Mixing exercises of prerecorded multitrack files are required outside of class.

-In this advanced recording class students analyze advanced large-format console signal flow, explore sophisticated ensemble microphone techniques and applications, compare digital and analog multitrack formats, and revisit and reinforce professional session protocol.
-Drum micing, session flow, documentation, and microphone choice and comparisons are demonstrated.
+In this advanced recording class, students analyze advanced large-format console signal flow utilizing the Neve 88RS analog consoles, explore sophisticated ensemble microphone techniques and applications, and revisit and reinforce professional session protocol.
+Advanced drum miking, session flow, documentation, and microphone choice and comparisons are demonstrated.